apache/trafficserver/doc/admin-guide/configuration/proxy-protocol.en.rst

-If the Load Balancer has the Proxy Protocol enabled, requests sent through the Load Balancer will be preceded with the PROXY header.  |TS| will detect the PROXY header and transform that into the Forwarded: HTTP header if configured to insert the Forwarded: header with the ``for`` paramter.
+If the Load Balancer has the Proxy Protocol enabled, requests sent through the Load Balancer will be preceded with the PROXY header.  |TS| will detect the PROXY header and transform that into the Forwarded: HTTP header if configured to insert the Forwarded: header with the ``for`` parameter.
 In the example above, if the client initiated a TLS connection, the Web Server can use the Forwarded: header to determine the TLS connection originated from the client at ``192.168.1.100``: